qiskit-community/prototype-quantum-kernel-training/README.md

 ***New Integrations into Qiskit Machine Learning***

 * `QuantumKernelTrainer`: (New) Class to manage quantum kernel training for a given loss function and optimizer.
-* `QuantumKernelTrainerClient`: (Coming Soon) Client to call the quantum kernel trainer program in Qiskit Runtime.
-Interchangable with `QuantumKernelTrainer`.
 * `QuantumKernel`: Option to handle quantum kernels with trainable parameters.
 * `KernelLoss`: (New) Base class to calculate loss of quantum kernel functions over trainable parameters and input data.
 * `SVCLoss(KernelLoss)`: (New) Class to compute loss corresponding to QKA for classification tasks.